 - Learning from mistakes.
 Analyze the outcomes of bad and good decisions, creating learning and improvement cycles.

 When choosing metrics for measurement, a company usually follows several criteria.
-For example, there should not be many of them, about 3-5 for each analyzed stage.
+For example, there should not be many, about 3-5 for each analyzed stage.
 The metrics should be similar for comparison with the indicators of previous periods.
 They should also be expressed in relative terms.

 Benefits of Data-Driven Decision Making